JanusHCP/policies/it_disposal_policy.md

 2. All software licenses are uninstalled, and employee access is removed by the IT team from the non-viable workstation
 3. The non-viable workstation hard drive is re-imaged clearing it of any data
 4. The non-viable workstation is recycled as is required by local law

+## IT Asset Review Policy

+All Janus HCP physical IT assets (employee workstations) are reviewed annually under the direction of the CTO.
+Assets are assessed for damage and wear.
+Assets that are deemed to be non-viable are replaced and disposed of as dictated by the IT Disposal Requirements.